 Professor of Political Theory

-I am currently involved in five projects.
+I am currently involved in three major projects.

 - Handbook of Radical Politics.
 With Uri Gordon I am editing a major new collection for Routledge which examines how radical politics is articulated through practice, offering perspectives on radicalism and politics that emerge from and through activism.

 I have supervised theses on William Morris; P.-J.Proudhon; the construction of anarchism; anarchism and freedom; punk and anarchism, Nietzsche and anarchism.